tariq-abdulghani/annotation-driven-dynamic-forms/README.md

-# Decorator Driven Dynamic Forms version 8.0.0-a.1
+# Decorator Driven Dynamic Forms version 9.0.0-a.1

 > Opinionated way to create dynamic forms with **no json** , **no inheritance**
 > just use **decorators**

 ## What is new in this version

-1. UI Customization
+1. no explicit form entity initialization you just provide them for scanning(annotation processing)
-   you can provide templates and components to be used as UI elements in form
+2. input order
-2. CSS style file that provide variables and classes that u can use to customize existing UI
+3. form buttons templates for customization and reusability

 ## Project Goals